VolkovLabs/volkovlabs.io/blog/2021-09-27-image-panel/index.md

 # Display Base64 encoded images from any data source on your Grafana dashboard

-Base64 Image/PDF custom panel plugin was recently upgraded in the Grafana marketplace and had everything you need to display images from any data source on your dashboards.
+Base64 Image/PDF custom panel plugin was recently upgraded in the Grafana Catalog and had everything you need to display images from any data source on your dashboards.

 <!--truncate-->